 They have been a judge for publishing grants, the BC Book Prizes, the Alberta Book Prize, QWF, The Writer’s Trust Dayne Ogilvie Award, and many more, and a writer-in-residence at Historic Joy Kogawa House.

 They are represented by Carolyn Forde at Westwood Creative in Toronto.

-A photographer and painter, Jane’s photography has hung on display at Kew Gardens, UK.
+A photographer and painter, Jane’s photography has hung on display at Kew Gardens, UK and won many awards.

 A queer activist, they were one of Canada’s litigants in the same-sex marriage case.
 They are also known for speaking out on disability rights and against violence towards women.
 They live in Vancouver.